 b.)
 Extract of Terms of Reference-

-viii) Review of internal audit reports relating to internal control weakness and discuss with internal auditors any significant findings and follow up thereon;
+(ix) review of internal audit reports relating to internal control weakness and discuss with internal auditors any significant findings and follow up thereon;

-ix) Reviewing the statements of significant related party transactions submitted by the management.
+(x) reviewing the statements of significant related party transactions submitted by the management.

-xi) Review of the Whistle Blower Mechanism of the Company as per the Whistle Blower Policy and overseeing the functioning of the same.
+(xi) review of the Whistle Blower Mechanism of the Company as per the Whistle Blower Policy and overseeing the functioning of the same.

-xii) Review and approve policy on materiality of related party transactions and also dealing with related party transactions.
+(xii) review and approve policy on materiality of related party transactions and also dealing with related party transactions.

 Powers of Audit Committee:

 To investigate any activity within its terms of reference.
 To seek information from any employee.
 To obtain outside legal and professional advice.

 c.)
 Audit Committee Meetings and Attendance-